bhartiy/learnsellacious/pages/36.marketplace/13.store-availability/docs.md

 ### Store availability:
 (available in version 2.0-beta1)

 This enables the sellers to show stores status(open/close) on their store page.
 Store’s time zone and today's timing also shown prominently.
-To use store -vailability feature-
+To use store availability feature-

 1. Enable Store availability from **Settings->Global Configuration->Store timing Settings**.
 Here Enable store availability is to enable this functionality for sellers, **Show store availability** is to show store status on the store page.
 Likewise **Enable store timing** enables store timing functionality and Show store timing is to show it on the store page.
 This configuration can be overridden from the seller profile.